Ferndale Police Department

 Our cutting-edge Property and Evidence Division handles everything from processing crime scenes and serving search warrants to impounding found bicycles, arranging on-line auctions of unclaimed property, to inventorying and organizing over 4000 pieces of property.
 If you are missing a piece of property, call or email our office to see if it’s been turned in.
 And if you’ve found an item, please turn it in so we can try to reunite it with its owner.

-As of June 11, 2019, we have the following unclaimed property: Bicycle, stroller, backpack, child carrier, suitcase, car bumper, oral hygiene products, wallet, knife, glasses, grinder, starter pack, yard game, gift cards and a gun case.
+As of August 28, 2019, we have the following unclaimed property: 2 backpacks, bags of personal belongings, purse, cellphone, Kindle, ID cards, Reward cards, multi-purpose tool, skateboard.
 If you think we may have your property, call Kim at 360-483-5746 or email her with a description of your property.

 In Whatcom County, any time you need a police officer, for any reason, dial 911.
 Tell the call receiver immediately if it is a non-emergency or emergency call.
 If you are outside Whatcom County, dial 1-360-676-6911 to reach Police Dispatch.